icopy-site/awesome-cn/docs/awesome/awesome-dotnet.md

 * [ExtensionMethods.Net](https://www.extensionmethod.net/csharp) - Site with collection of extension methods
 * [Z.ExtensionMethods](https://github.com/zzzprojects/Z.ExtensionMethods) - Over a 1000 useful extension methods

+## Feature management
+* [Microsoft.FeatureManagement](https://github.com/microsoft/FeatureManagement-Dotnet) - This library provides a way to develop and expose applicaiton functionality based on feature flags.
+It enables scenarios like new feature rollouts and A/B testing for experimentation purposes.
+It also provides integration with common .NET coding patterns and ASP.NET Core.

 ## Functional programming

 * [Curryfy](https://github.com/leandromoh/Curryfy) - Provides strongly typed extensions methods for C# delegates to take advantages of functional programming techniques, like currying and partial application.